Transit Mobile Application for Atlanta's MARTA

 Therefore, this framing shifted our focus from adding features to reducing cognitive burden at moments of uncertainty, which directly shaped the direction of the final solution.

-We now had enough context to set our research questions to answer to help us design our solution.
+We now had enough context to set our research questions as outlined below to answer to help us design our solution.

 What features of transit planning and support systems do users prioritize when using public transportation?